This is the multi-page printable view of this section. Click here to print.

 Vulnerabilities Vulnerabilities indicate security weaknesses or flaws in the dependencies used by a software project.
 They can pose risks to the overall security and stability of a project.
 Raises findings for projects where vulnerabilities are detected.
 Critical

-Flag Phantom Dependencies Raise findings when dependencies are used in source code but not declared in the package’s manifest files.
-These dependencies are called phantom dependencies and are detected during the deep scan.
-They are not detected while performing the --quick-scan.
+Flag Phantom Dependencies Raises findings for dependencies that are used in source code but not declared in the package’s manifest files.
+These dependencies are called phantom dependencies and are detected during deep scans.
+They are not detected during a --quick-scan.
 Medium

 Outdated Dependencies Outdated dependencies are software libraries, frameworks, or modules that are being used in a project but have newer versions available.
 They are usually superseded by newer releases that offer bug fixes, security patches, improved functionality, or better performance.
 Raises findings for projects with outdated software libraries, frameworks, or modules.
 Medium